 There are no new sites identified as preferred options in Long Stratton.
-The GNLP is also not carrying forward the LSAAP allocations, as the GNLP does not replace the AAP.1,800 homes in the Long Stratton Area Action Plan, 89 homes completed April 2018 to March 2020 (including 54 in Tharston & Hapton Parish) and 31 additional dwellings with planning permission (including 5 in Tharston and Hapton parish); this gives a total deliverable housing commitment for the Long Stratton and part of Tharston & Hapton of 1,914 homes between 2018-2038.
+The GNLP is also not carrying forward the LSAAP allocations, as the GNLP does not replace the AAP.1,800 homes in the Long Stratton Area Action Plan and 122 additional dwellings with planning permission; this gives a total deliverable housing commitment for the Long Stratton and part of Tharston & Hapton of 1,922 homes between 2018-2038.
+(Housing figures to be double checked prior to Cabinet papers being sent out).